Ibrahim-Azhar77/function-of-printer/README.md

 4️⃣ Saves Time & Effort: Quickly prints multiple pages with just one click. ⏳✅

 5️⃣ Supports Multiple Paper Types: Works with A4, envelopes, photo paper, and more! 📜📷

+A printer converts digital content into physical documents, making it an essential device for many tasks.
+Want to learn more?
+Read the full guide here: https://computerguideonline.com/functions-of-a-printer/